swo/16s-book/manuscript/sec04.md

 [^known]: In 1991, PCR-amplified portions of the 16S gene were used to identify known species.
 The paper has a prescient final sentence: "While this [i.e., PCR] should not be a routine substitute for growing bacteria, picking individual colonies, and confirming their phenotypic and biochemical identities, it will enable experiments to be performed that were not previously possible." ([Weisburg *et al.*](http://jb.asm.org/content/173/2/697.short), *J Bacteriol* **173** [1991])

-[^monera]: I'm shocked that, attending public high school in the early 2000s, we were *still* taught about Monera and Protista rather than about Bacteria, Archaea, and Eukaryota.
+[^monera]: I'm shocked that, attending public high school in the early 2000s, we were *still* taught about Monera and Protista rather than about Bacteria, Archaea, and Eukaryotes.

 The species concept is easy to define for sexual macroorganisms: two living things of opposite sex are in the same species if they can produce fertile offspring together.
 Bacteria don't have sex, but they do perform homologous recombination.
-Homologous recombination requires some sequence similarity, so it [came about that](http://dx.doi.org/10.1098/rstb.2006.1920) the definition of a bacterial species was all those strains whose isolated DNA was 70% DNA-DNA-hybridization similar.
+Homologous recombination requires some sequence similarity, so it [came about that](http://dx.doi.org/10.1098/rstb.2006.1920) a common definition of a bacterial species was all those strains whose isolated DNA was 70% DNA-DNA-hybridization similar.[^concept]

+[^concept]: There is still a large debate about the microbial species "concept".

 In the 1990s, people sequenced the 16S genes of the strains grouped into species by the hybridization assay.
 It emerged as a rule of thumb that two bacteria were the same species if their 16S genes had 97% nucleotide identity.
-In the next-generation era, this rule of thumb developed a second-hand version: two bacteria are in the same species if their 16S amplicons (however they got amplified) are at least 97% similar.

-Because of this history, a lot of discussion around OTUs involves finding these 97% clusters, and some people will take "OTU" to mean "97% clusters".
-I try here to be a little more open-minded: I say an OTU is whatever thing comes out of your method of combining unique 16S sequences into some taxonomically-motivated unit that you think is meaningful for your problem.
+Because of this history, a lot of discussion around OTUs involves finding 97% clusters, and some people will take "OTU" to mean "97% clusters".
+I try here to be a little more open-minded: I say an OTU is whatever thing comes out of your method of combining unique 16S sequences into some taxonomically-motivated unit that you think is meaningful for your problem.[^minded]

+[^minded]: This nomenclature is not universally accepted.
+For example, some people use "phylotype" to mean a group of sequences that was grouped together because of their similarity to a database sequence and reserve "OTU" for a group of sequences that was made by comparing sequences in a dataset against one another.
+This also means that I call [oligotyping](http://dx.doi.org/10.1111/2041-210X.12114) (doi:10.1111/2041-210X.12114), which is breaks your OTUs down into finer units, just another kind of OTU-calling.

 ## Why call OTUs?